-For the years ended December 31, 2023 and 2022, the estimated employee remuneration amounted to \$9,816 thousand and \$7,155 thousand, respectively, and the estimated directors' remuneration amounted \$3,681 thousand and \$2,683 thousand, respectively.
+For the years ended December 31, 2024 and 2023, the estimated employee remuneration amounted to \$14,807 thousand and \$9,816 thousand, respectively, and the estimated directors' remuneration amounted \$5,553 thousand and \$3,681 thousand, respectively.
 The estimated amounts mentioned above were calculated based on the net profit before tax, excluding the remuneration to employees and directors, multiplied by the percentage of remuneration to employees and directors as specified in the Company's articles, and expensed under operating expenses, the related information would be available at the Market Observation Post System Website.
 If there are any subsequent adjustments to the actual remuneration amount, the adjustments will be regarded as changes in accounting estimate and will be recognized in profit or loss in the following year.
-The amounts, as stated in the consolidated financial statements, were identical to those of the actual distributions for 2023 and 2022.
+The amounts, as stated in the consolidated financial statements, were identical to those of the actual distributions for 2024 and 2023.

-(r) Non-operating income and expenses
+Non-operating income and expenses

-(i) Interest income
+Interest income (i)